Content note: This article discusses acts of sexual violence.

-The fact that sexual violence is often experienced along racism for many people of color is almost always completely glossed over in discussions about sexual assault and rape.
-It’s something that is mentioned when discussing sexual violence — everyone nods their head in agreement.
+The fact that sexual violence is often experienced alongside racism for many people of color is almost always glossed over in discussions about sexual assault and rape.
+When it’s mentioned at all, it’s mentioned quickly, and everyone nods their head in agreement.
 During these conversations, most white people contribute to this head-nodding circle while looking at their shoelaces, heads down to avoid eye contact, because they don’t know what this means and are unable to admit it.

-I think that most of the reason this topic gets so little attention in circles discussing sexual violence is because those circles are most often dominated by white experiences.
-Just mentioning that the experiences of people of color exist feels like enough to most white people in almost every sexual violence discussion I have been a part of.
+I think that most of the reason this topic gets so little attention in circles discussing sexual violence is because those circles often center white experiences.
+In almost every sexual violence discussion I’ve been a part of, just mentioning that people of color’s experiences exist seems to be enough for most white people.

-However this is never enough, and it’s all we get.
+However, this is never enough.
+And yet it’s all we get.

-Additionally, I have only ever heard this topic described using the “neutral” word racialized and I think this is also because of the strong presence of white supremacy and white domination in sexual violence awareness movements.
-But my experiences weren’t “racialized;” they were racist.
+In addition, I’ve only ever heard this topic described using the “neutral” word racialized.
+I think this is also because of the strong presence of white supremacy and white domination in sexual violence awareness movements.
+Let’s be clear: my experiences weren’t “racialized”; they were racist.

 It’s time to start calling things as they are, regardless of how uncomfortable they make others.

-Yes, this violence was partnered with substitutions of my name including ‘Asian Goddess’ and ‘Geisha Doll’ and ‘Japanese Princess,’ contributing to my dehumanization, but it went deeper than that.
+This sexual violence was partnered with substitutions of my name that included “Asian Goddess,” “Geisha Doll,” and “Japanese Princess,” contributing to my dehumanization.
+But it went deeper than that.

-At the root of it, they were debating which was more attractive to them between the docile, submissive stereotypes of Asian women, and the angry, hyper-sexualized stereotypes of Asian women; not that they don’t dehumanize us in both categories periodically anyway.
+At the root of it, they were debating which was more attractive to them: the docile, submissive stereotypes of Asian women or the angry, hypersexualized stereotypes of Asian women.

 It went deeper than a man raping me and using the defense that it was “just too hard to pass up the opportunity to have his own little Asian girl, even if it was only for a night.”

-A week before Halloween weekend, I went home and dug through my closet to pull out the kimono my aunt had given me before a summer festival in Ichikawa about seven years prior to that.
-It was bright red with an intricate flower pattern and made of beautiful silk.
-This Kimono was one of the few things that has validated my Japanese identity despite being raised in the U.S. and not being fluent in Japanese.
+A week before Halloween weekend, I went home and dug through my closet.
+I pulled out the kimono my aunt had given me before a summer festival in Ichikawa about seven years prior.
+It was bright red, with an intricate flower pattern, and made of beautiful silk.
+This kimono was one of the few things that has validated my Japanese identity despite being raised in the US and not being fluent in Japanese.

 I thought doing this, wearing this, was the only thing that would keep me safe, that would make me accepted.

-The men who hurt me had been quickly teaching me to think that pleasing them was my main value in the world, and it was what would keep me safe.
-I used to feel humiliated admitting I let myself think this for an entire year, but this wasn’t my fault.
+The men who hurt me had been quickly teaching me to think that pleasing them was my main value in the world, and that it would keep me safe.
+I used to feel humiliated admitting that I let myself think this for an entire year.
+But this wasn’t my fault.

 They had already dehumanized me.

-My needs, pain, comfort, and boundaries already meant nothing, not because of what I was wearing, but because of the racial identity.
+My needs, pain, comfort, and boundaries already meant nothing, not because of what I was wearing, but because of my racial identity.

-I was born with what had been formed and categorized in a way that took my humanity away under white supremacy.
-They were going to hurt me because they wanted to no matter what I had worn.
+I was born with what had been categorized in a way that took my humanity away under white supremacy.
+These men were going to hurt me because they wanted to.